fredhutchio/tfcb/syllabus.md

 -   Introduction to Markdown
 -   Introduction to Version Control and Github

-Class 2/10 Reading data, plotting data, and tidy data (Rasi)
+Class 2/10 Reading data, plotting data, and tidy data (Rasi) Oct 2
 ============================================================

 -   Use `R` in Jupyter notebook environment